dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/charter.md

 Question: How does the Charter support Business Analysis activities?
 A: It serves as a detailed project schedule and timeline.
-B: It guides which aspects of business analysis should be conducted and helps in estimating effort levels.
+B: It directs the focus of business analysis and assists in estimating effort required.
 C: It focuses exclusively on the financial budgeting aspects of the project.
-D: It details the personal development and training plans for the project team.
+D: It details the personal development and training plans for the project team members.
 Answer: B
 Explanation: The Charter, in conjunction with business analysis planning approaches, provides guidance on which aspects of business analysis should be conducted, and aids in estimating the level of effort required.

 Question: What role does the Charter play in terms of scope definition in a project?
 A: It is primarily used for team-building and morale-boosting.
-B: It defines the boundaries of what the project will entail, ensuring alignment with business goals.
+B: It sets the project's scope, aligning it with business objectives.
 C: It focuses on establishing the project's technical infrastructure.
 D: It serves as a document for external stakeholder communication.
 Answer: B